 Those who cannot work from home and are not required for essential purposes could be placed on “furlough leave” (see below).

 Information is provided on which essential public facing businesses and venues are permitted to stay open.
 Those which are entitled to stay open and whose employees are required to work, should follow social distancing guidance within the workplace as far as possible.
-The Government’s guidance for businesses which should close and those which are permitted to stay open is included here.

 Additional “Q and A” advice has been published by the Cabinet Office regarding what individuals and employees can and cannot do, and is contained here.